-Special attention will be devoted to the processes of electron-positron annihilation into a fermion pair at the $Z$ resonance center-of-mass energy.
-We are going to describe those processes by means of a Monte Carlo generator which will include the complete set of one-loop corrections supplemented with the most important higher-order contributions.
+Special attention will be devoted to the processes of electron--positron annihilation into a fermion pair at the Z resonance centre-of-mass energy.
+We will describe these processes by means of a Monte Carlo generator, which will include the complete set of one-loop corrections supplemented with the most important higher-order contributions.
 A new feature of our generator will be inclusion of the effects due to beam polarization.